 As cousins in the pigweed family, Palmer amaranth and waterhemp are aggressive, invasive weeds and a threat to corn yields throughout the Midwest.
-They are also glyphosate-resistant, making them that much more challenging to contain.
+There are populations that are glyphosate-resistant, making them more challenging to contain.

-Native to the southwestern United States and Mexico, Palmer amaranth is the more destructive of the two weeds, which was recently documented in 28 states; it has a reported yield loss in corn of up to 91 percent.i Waterhemp is thought to have originated in the Midwestern United States.
+Native to the southwestern part of the United States and Mexico, Palmer amaranth is the more destructive of the two weeds, which was recently documented in 28 states; it has a reported yield loss in corn of up to 91 percent.i Waterhemp is thought to have originated in the Midwestern part of the United States.
 It has since spread to 40 states, but resides primarily in the Great Lakes and Great Plains.
-Reported yield loss in corn due to waterhemp is 15 percent.ii
+Reported yield loss in corn due to waterhemp is of up to 15 percent.ii

 Managing these two resistant weeds continues to become more difficult.
 Understanding how to identify and control these problem weeds is more important than ever.